CDCgov/geneflow2/docs/chapters/apps.rst

 Inputs and Parameters
 ~~~~~~~~~~~~~~~~~~~~~

 Each app input and parameter item is defined in a subsection with the same name as the input/parameter.
-The 'output' parameter is required, and must be manually included in the config file.
+The 'output' parameter is required, and must be manually included in the app definition file.
 See the following section for details about the 'output' parameter.
 Each input or parameter subsection must have the following fields:

 label:
   A title or short description of the field.